tahoelimited/laravel-doctrine/README.md

 php composer.phar update
 ```

+**Caveats**

+At the moment Doctrine\ORM version 2.5 is still in beta.
+As a result the composer install may require you to change
+the `minimum-stability` in your `composer.json` to `dev`.

+If you don't want to affect the stability of the rest of the packages, you can add the following property in your `composer.json`:

+`"prefer-stable": true`

 Once the package has been installed you'll need to add the service provider.
-Open your `app/config/app.php` configuration file, and add a
-new item to the `providers` array.
+Open your `app/config/app.php` configuration file, and add a new item to the `providers` array.

 ```php
 'Mitch\LaravelDoctrine\LaravelDoctrineServiceProvider'